Code-Institute-Submissions/janebmckenna-MilestoneProject3/README.md

 - **Ability to celebrate Blogs**
 Allow users to celebrate or acknowledge their appreciation of a blog without commenting.
 - **Reset password function**
-Allow users to reset their passwords and be reminded of their user name via email.
+Allow users to reset their passwords and be reminded of their username via email.

+I took steps to include this within this project as a learning oportunity for myself but ultimately decided it wasn't nessicary for MVP.
+I encountered a security issue with logging into my gmail which I solved by creating an app specific password.
+From speaking with my mentor I decided to focus polishing the remainder of the project instead of continuing to solve the password reset which I understand I will learn as part of the next section of the course.

+- **Soft Delete Blogs**
+To allow me to see number of blogs created and deleted, I could impliment a soft delete using a active flag within the DB.

 ## UX-structure